agileek/agileek.github.io/_drafts/2021-12-24-repair-grub.md

 ## Steps

-Get a live USB key, I usually have an ubuntu somewhere, if you don't grab it, and put it on you usb key.
+Get a live USB key, I usually have an ubuntu somewhere, if you don't, grab one, and put it on you usb key.

 #### Live USB